Table of Contents

 The future of cryptocurrency in India

 RBI outlawed cryptocurrency in India and ordered banks to stop providing services to cryptocurrency trading organizations.
 RBI plans to launch its version of the blockchain-based regulated global Indian Rupee.
-The government can not regulate decentralized cryptocurrencies, and to cope with the ban this definition has been created.
-The ban may not be able to completely avoid cryptocurrency dealing but also, it creates a huge underground market and increases in cryptocurrency counter dealing.
+The ban has however been lifted on cryptocurrency recently.
 The government may be dreaming in the future about putting cryptocurrency under control by licensing.
 So it’s entirely up to one to keep or sell their cryptocurrency for the money they will make at the moment.

 Even while working with crypto what if data gets deleted from the hard disk drive, or any other storage media can be disastrous.
 Imagine if you saved details of cryptocurrency on a drive, and suddenly you formatted your SD card by mistake.
 Save the list: 10 Best data recovery software for Windows in 2020